Evanna456/Melody/README.md

 ## Author's Notes

-This is from a former project PHP-myFramework, I gave it a better name and change a few things.
-I decided not to use any existing libraries
-If I want to make my own framework, It would be done by my own hands.
+I decided not to use any existing libraries if I want to make my own framework.

 ## License